katur/eegi/sql_queries.md

 ```
 SELECT A.id, B.id, A.intended_clone_id
-FROM LibraryWell AS A, LibraryWell AS B,
+FROM LibraryStock AS A, LibraryStock AS B,
   LibraryPlate AS C, LibraryPlate AS D
 WHERE A.id != B.id
   AND C.id != D.id